spicattutti/eslint-plugin-relative-imports-when-same-folder/README.md

 # TODOs
 - [ ] check eslint settings to tell clients that this is a plugin for ts-parser
-- [ ] Optimize reversing TS module resolution: Instead of resolving the lookup with a path starting from the BaseUrl, we could use the cwd of tsconfig to get absolute paths in terms of file system.
-That greatly de-complexes matching the common part in import path and the cwd of the linted file, because we do not have to look for the largest overlap anymore, but instead just remove the common file path start.
 - [ ] Test for windows
 - [ ] Review algorithmic performance, thereby support optimizations with ..
 - [ ] Performance testing, see https://www.darraghoriordan.com/2021/11/06/how-to-write-an-eslint-plugin-typescript/